harshnative/easy-secure-encryptor-decryptor-module_python/README.md

             ||
             ++

-Takes and password and salt to with the pin provided (123456 is used if not provided) Salting works with this function
+Takes a password and salt to with the pin provided (123456 is used if not provided)

+Salting works with this function
 ```python
 count = 0